 However, a few BJTs tend to work like ideal temperature transducers compared to others.
 Apparently transistors that come in metal can type packages (TO-5, and specifically the little TO-18 types) provide an improved response compared to the other variants having epoxy or plastic casing.

-Furthermore, a number of BJTs exhibit an increased linearity on their VBE v Ic curve compared to others.
-Figure 4 indicates a basic temperature transducer using NPN bipolar transistors.
+Furthermore, a number of BJTs exhibit an increased linearity on their VBE vs Ic curve compared to others.
+Figure below indicates a basic temperature transducer using NPN bipolar transistors MAT01.